mohanapriya1994/ContentConceptsData/services/academic_editing.md

 ---
-title: "Resume Editing"
-highlight: "Make a first & best impression"
-description: "Recruiters spend just 20 seconds to review a resume to decide whether to select you for the next stage or reject your resume.
-Therefore, your resume or CV should immediately catch the attention of the prospective employer.
-Let your resume editors craft out that perfect resume that wins"
+title: "Academic Editing Services"
+highlight: "Truly Affordable"
+description: "If you are looking for affordable and yet top-quality academic editing services, you have reached the right place.
+Our mission is to prvoide manuscript editing and proofreading services at affordable price.
+When you select us, you will get personalised support, and prompt responses at a quicker pace than others"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {
-    title: "Starting from",
+    title: "Starts from",
-    price: "<span>$0.03</span>/word"
+    price: "<span>INR 1.50</span>/word"
   },
-  tagContent: "Edited by qualified subject matter experts",
-  content: "Don't need major revisions before journal submission?"
+  tagContent: "No express fee, quick delivery",
+  content: "Publish with confidence"
 }
 features: [
   {
     id: 1,
-    title: "Industry vocabulary that suits your target role" },
+    title: "Edited by qualified subject matter experts" },
   {
     id: 2,
-    title: "High impact resume structure"
-  },
+    title: "Phd Editors with certified English language editing skills" },
   {
     id: 3,
-    title: "Clear, consice and crisp writing"
+    title: "Native-English editors"
   },
   {
     id: 4,
-    title: "Experienced Resume Editors"
-  },
+    title: "1500 plus journal style and formats edited" },
   {
     id: 5,
-    title: "Flawless language"
+    title: "Flawless editing"
   }
 ]
 editingLevels: {
   title: "Different levels of editing",
-  subHeading: "Because each resume is unique",
+  subHeading: "Because each author is unique",
   levelTypes: [
     {
       id: 1,